connectingLandscapes/cola/README.md

 This package integrates R and Python modules.

 ## Installing the package
 It's required to install several components (once).
 The srtucture of this software is:
-- R as the base
+- R as the base.
+Have you Rtool already? https://cran.r-project.org/bin/windows/Rtools/
 - Python as the engine
 - Miniconda (conda) environment as the package containing all python dependencies
 - R shiny for the dashboard Decision support system.